01Visuals That Inspire

 - Use no more than two fonts in no more than three sizes

 - Keep the size of your infographic reasonable.
-Experts suggest width should be 600 to 735 pixels and height not more than 5000 pixels.
+Experts suggest width should be 600 to 735 pixels.

 Have fun with your infographics but never forget their serious purpose in extending your message.

 Latasha Doyle is a freelance writer living in Denver.
 She writes about all things infographic-related for Easel.ly and is passionate about helping nonprofits do their most important work.
 When she’s not writing, she is most likely reading or planning her next vacation.

 Everyone Loves Infographics

 As a nonprofit, you want people to connect with your cause or message.
 Half of your job is trying to draw attention to the important work you do, the impact you have, or the people who need your help.

 However, to get the “word out,” you have to be seen.
 How can you be seen while also inspiring people to connect with your cause?
 So often, nonprofits get stuck trying to find the best tools to help them expand their reach and only see minimal results.

 Plus, I bet your nonprofit has a ton of statistics that bolster the case for what you accomplish every day.
 But, most people's eyes glaze over when confronted with dry numbers.